 Gordon acquired his Masters of Science, Biomechanics, from the University of Waterloo in 1989, which resulted in several significant publications in the area of human gait and balance control.

 Mitch Wilkie is an Advisor to Nia Technologies Inc. and is the Chief Strategy Officer at TRAK International Green Energy Resources.
-Previously, Mitch was the Director of International Programs at cbm Canada and cbm US where he initiated the early concepts that led to 3D PrintAbility and supported the launch of Nia Technologies.
+Previously, Mitch was the Director of International Programs at Hope and Healing International and cbm US where he initiated the early concepts that led to 3D PrintAbility and supported the launch of Nia Technologies.
 With TRAK International, Mitch leads strategy development, planning and execution and identifies and pursues growth opportunities among an expanding network of partners and stakeholders.
 He monitors long-term trends and outlook, gathers competitive intelligence, drives cross-business unit initiatives, and sustains business model innovation and new business incubation.
 Mitch is an experienced leader in functions of international business and development, and engineering design/build cleantech power projects.
 He has authored and co-authored 21 publications on business planning, development and finance topics.
 Mitch is also a recipient of several economic and international development awards.
 He has lived in China and Ukraine and has worked on projects extensively there as well as other countries in Eastern Europe, Central and South America and Africa.
 Mitch holds a Master of International Management degree from the University of St. Thomas, has three diplomas in the field of International Business Management and Trade, and is a certified power engineer.

-Laurie Lowe is an Advisor to Nia Technologies Inc. and is the Manager of Partnership Development at cbm Canada.
+Laurie Lowe is an Advisor to Nia Technologies Inc. and is the Manager of Partnership Development at Hope and Healing International.
 Prior to joining cbm, Laurie worked as a corporate strategic planner for a major Canadian financial institution and also owned and operated a consulting business.
 Laurie’s consulting and volunteer work has provided her the opportunity to work internationally helping both for-profit and charitable organizations build and execute strategy.
-Laurie’s team at cbm Canada is responsible for specific fundraising initiatives as well as sourcing medical equipment for cbm‘s Gift-in-Kind program.
+Laurie’s team at Hope and Healing International is responsible for specific fundraising initiatives as well as sourcing medical equipment for Hope and Healing‘s Gift-in-Kind program.

 Laurie has a BTh from the University of Saskatchewan and recently completed a program in community-based rehabilitation/international development at Queen’s University.